sound-infinity/Cheat-Engine/README.md

 If you know lua, this should be easy.

 Everything in that function will get executed INSIDE ROBLOX.
-Now, please note this is still a work in progress and it DOES NOT SUPPORT BIG SCRIPTS YET.
+Now, please note this is still a work in progress and it DOES NOT SUPPORT BIG SCRIPTS YET

-# UNDETECTED CHEAT ENGINE WHEN??

-If you're really desparate, contact me at jayyy#8941

-# NOTICE
+# P.S.

 DONT use 'Open Cheat Table' for executing the lua script